Higher education - Postgraduate

 Australia has a national set of qualifications that are endorsed by the Australian Government.
 This means that there is national and international recognition of each qualification and the level of education it represents.

-Higher education courses are offered by universities and private colleges.
+Postgraduate courses are offered by universities and private colleges.
+Some fields are only offered by universities, such as medicine and architecture.
 Entry into most higher education courses in Australia is highly competitive, and a high standard of English language is required for postgraduate study.
 Each education provider will have different entrance requirements, so it’s important to contact individual providers to check.
 You can use the Institution Search to search for and contact individual higher education providers.

 The main types of postgraduate qualifications offered by most higher education institutions are: